Settlement Agreements are an increasingly popular tool for resolving difficulties that can and do arise in the employment relationship.

 Settlement Agreement Lawyers Dublin, Ireland - Get expert advice today

-We are very proud of our history of working in partnership with employees and employers to resolve their differences through the use of Settlement Agreements that reflect their specific circumstances.
+We are very proud of our history of working in partnership with employers to resolve their differences with employees through the use of Settlement Agreements that reflect their specific circumstances.
 As well as specialist employment law negotiators, our lawyers are experts in drafting these complex legal contracts, and will ensure that they are sufficiently clear and precise to record the agreement between both parties.
 We can help advise on a range of employment law issues including discrimination and equality issues and redundancy/dismissal.

 Settlement Agreements are complex legal contracts between employer and employee that must be negotiated and created with the assistance of specialist employment lawyers.
 If you require legal advice on any of the above services or any other legal matter, get in touch on touch +353 1 513 7309 to speak with one of our experienced solicitors.